aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/custompartcollection/clone/_index.md

 ---
 title: CustomPartCollection.Clone
 second_title: Aspose.Words for .NET API Reference
-description: Makes a deep copy of this collection and its items.
+description: Makes a deep copy of this collection and its items in C#
 type: docs
 weight: 60
 url: /net/aspose.words.markup/custompartcollection/clone/